 - Zest of 1 unwaxed lemon, plus wedges to serve

 - Preheat your oven to 220°C/fan 200°C/gas 7.
 For the bake, mix together the potatoes, leek, garlic and flour in an ovenproof dish.
-Season, pour over the stock and milk, sprinkle over the parmesan and add a twist of black pepper.
+Season, pour over the bouillon and milk, sprinkle over the Parmesan and add a twist of black pepper.
 Cover tightly with foil and bake for 30 minutes.
 Remove the foil and return to the oven for a further 15-20 minutes until golden.

 - Meanwhile, make the crust by whizzing the bread, herbs and lemon zest together in a food processor.
 Season the lamb, then brush the meaty side with mustard and press on the crust mixture in an even layer.
 Place on a baking tray, crust-side up.

 - Roast the lamb for 15 minutes for rare, 20 minutes for medium or 25 minutes for well done, then cover in foil and leave to rest for 5 minutes.